Is 3D Animation Easier Than 2D Animation?

 - Procreate: While primarily a digital illustration app, Procreate on the iPad has gained popularity for its animation features.
 It’s perfect for animators who prefer a more hands-on, frame-by-frame approach, offering an intuitive interface and impressive drawing tools.

 3D animation software is inherently more complex, designed to bring to life detailed models and environments.
-These tools demand a blend of artistic skill and technical knowledge:

 - Maya: Autodesk Maya is a powerhouse in the 3D animation industry, lauded for its comprehensive toolset that covers modeling, rigging, animation, and rendering.
 Its versatility makes it a staple in both film and game development.